Possessing productivity and organizational skills will give you an advantage in living a life of fulfillment and extraordinary achievements.

 21. The Now Habit: A Strategic Program for Overcoming Procrastination and Enjoying Guilt-Free Play by Neil Fiore

-Author Neil Fiore explains that procrastination is a strategy to obtain temporary relief from the stress of starting or completing any task or decision and not a character defect or personal/moral failure.
+Author Neil Fiore explains in The Now Habit that procrastination is a strategy to obtain temporary relief from the stress of starting or completing any task or decision and not a character defect or personal/moral failure.
 The book addresses key issues underlying procrastination to help you work on your thoughts and prepare you to overcome procrastination in your life.

 22. One Year to an Organized Life: From Your Closets to Your Finances, the Week-by-Week Guide to Getting Completely Organized for Good by Regina Leeds

-This book takes the guess work out of organizing.
+One Year to an Organized Life takes the guess work out of organizing.
 Tasks are broken down into categories (kitchen, bedroom, etc.) and assigned to do during a specific month.
-Each month is broken down into weeks, and each week includes small assignments to be completed to avoid overwhelm.
+Each month is broken down into weeks and each week includes small assignments to be completed to avoid being overwhelmed.

 23. The Checklist Manifesto: How to Get Things Right by Atul Gawande

-Dr. Gawande explains that checklists are not just for simple, straightforward tasks.
+Dr. Gawande explains in The Checklist Manifesto that checklists are not just for simple, straightforward tasks.
 They help people communicate and work together more effectively.